 Starting June 2019, the 16 mln EU project agROBOfood builds the European ecosystem for the effective adoption of robotics technologies in the European agri food sector.
 Kees Lokhorst, coordinator agROBOfood: ”Now the agROBOfood project has started, it is possible for companies throughout Europe to be supported in Agro Food Robotics innovation and business.
 Through the network of digital innovation hubs, borders can be crossed and European strengths combined. agROBOfood will demonstrate and accelerate new robotics technology to make the European agri food sector more efficient and competitive.”

-The heart of the project is formed by Innovation Experiments, organized and monitored by Digital Innovation Hubs.
+The heart of the project is composed of Innovation Experiments, organized and monitored by Digital Innovation Hubs.
 In 7 Regional Clusters, initial experiments will demonstrate robotics innovations in agri food in a manner that ensures replicability and wide adoption across Europe.

 To protect people from working in sub-zero temperatures, in the agROBOfood project a demonstrator robot will be built: a mixed palletiser to work in a freezer room.
 Another example will be to harvest fruit automatically, on time and with less manpower.
 This results in lower production and resource costs, whilst solving the labour shortage problem.
 Furthermore a demonstrator for cucumbers will be built which can judge the maturity and pick & handle fruits in a greenhouse.
 Also, we will show a drone monitoring vineyards.
 Many more examples will be shown, both by the consortium and by companies who can apply for funding in the open calls.
 The Digital Innovation Hubs and connected experts will support these innovation experiments.